Home · 16 Types · The 16 types · ISTJ

 Can this type change?

-Traits tend to be stable, but they express themselves differently over life — and someone near the middle of an axis can shift.
-Use it as a starting point, not a fixed label.
+Traits tend to be stable, but they do not express themselves the same way at every stage of life; someone near the middle of an axis can shift.
+Use the result as a starting point, not a fixed label.

 Is this the MBTI?

-No. We use the generic 4-axis format, but with our own model and archetypes and — the main difference — on a continuous scale anchored in the Big Five.
+No. The 4-axis format is generic, but the model and the archetypes are ours, and the scale is continuous and anchored in the Big Five.
+That last point matters most.
 No affiliation with the MBTI, a third-party trademark.